TIERS/isaac-marl-mobile-manipulation/README.md

 ## Introduction

-In this repo, we explore multi-agent RL for distributing the control policies of a mobile manipuator.
+In this repo, we explore multi-agent RL for distributing the control policies of a mobile manipulator.
 We study whether separating the base and manipulator control policies yields a different performance or robustness.

 <p align="center" style="margin-top: 2em; margin-bottom: 1em;">
   <img width="90%" src="doc/sarl_vs_marl.gif">